Make-Magazine/makehub/wp-content/plugins/activecampaign-for-woocommerce/README.txt

 Tags: marketing, ecommerce, woocommerce, email, activecampaign, abandoned cart Requires at least: 4.7
 Tested up to: 6.1
-Stable tag: 1.7.14
+Stable tag: 1.9.5
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-= Customer Experience Automation for WooCommerce = Power your online sales thanks to ActiveCampaign and WooCommerce.
-Help your customers throughout their buying journey to turn them from new customers to regulars.
+= CUSTOMER EXPERIENCE AUTOMATION FOR WOOCOMMERCE = Grow your ecommerce business when you connect ActiveCampaign to WooCommerce.
+Automate lead generations, email, and SMS marketing that can help you drive conversions and build customer loyalty.

-= Enhance customer loyalty =
+= ENGAGE WITH YOUR CUSTOMERS =
-When connected to ActiveCampaign, WooCommerce users can use purchase behavior to turn first-time buyers into repeat customers.
+Leverage advanced segmentation to build personalized emails based on your audience’s interest.
+Sync your WooCommerce data with product catalog to use filters or manually select the products that you want to use in a targeted campaign.

-= Acquire more customers =
+= DRIVE REPEAT PURCHASES =
-Enhance your relationship with existing customers, and gain new customers as well.
-Set up welcome emails and automation workflows to reach more potential customers with high-quality marketing automation and messaging.
+Automate revenue-driving activities such as welcome series, abandoned cart, post-purchase product reviews, promote new product launch, cross-sell, upsell, and more!

-= Follow your customers' journeys =
+= FOLLOW YOUR CUSTOMERS' JOURNEYS =
 Automatically sync customer purchase information into ActiveCampaign and track purchases through your pipelines.
 Effectively engage and follow up with customers right after they purchase.

-= What you can do with WooCommerce and ActiveCampaign =
-- Segment email campaigns and automations by purchase behavior and shopper demographics
-- Text customers with promos and special offers using SMS
+= WHAT YOU CAN DO WITH ACTIVECAMPAIGN AND WOOCOMMERCE = Everything you need to create unique and scalable customer experiences, you can:
+- Sync your WooCommerce data to filter or manually select products you want to highlight in your campaign
+- Leverage a library of pre-built automation recipes to promote new product launch, cross-sell, and upsell revenue-driving activities.
 - Use abandoned cart email automations to increase purchase-completion rate
-- Understand the right time to reach out to customers on the right subjects.
+- Create personalized emails to build customer relationships and increase brand loyalty.
-- Use conditional content to send shoppers product recommendations based on their past purchases
+- Apply conditional content to send shoppers product recommendations based on their past purchases and criteria set.
-- Build relationships and brand loyalty through personalized messaging.

-= Free Automation Recipes for WooCommerce users =
+- Engage with customers through promos and special offers using SMS.
+- Use ecommerce reporting to identify which email campaigns and automations are driving the most sales revenue.

+= FREE AUTOMATION RECIPES FOR WOOCOMMERCE USERS =
 - [Accessory Upsell After Purchase Recipe](https://www.activecampaign.com/marketplace/recipe/accessory-upsell-after-purchase?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022)
 - [Ecommerce Subscription and Welcome Recipe](https://www.activecampaign.com/marketplace/recipe/ecommerce-subscription-and-welcome?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022)
 - [Birthday and Anniversary Coupon Email Recipe](https://www.activecampaign.com/marketplace/recipe/birthday-anniversary-email?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022)

-= Free Tools WooCommerce users =
+= FREE TOOLS WOOCOMMERCE USERS =
 - [Lead nurturing email templates](https://www.activecampaign.com/free-marketing-tools/lead-nurturing-email-templates?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022)
 - [Ecommerce integration and automation starter pack](https://www.activecampaign.com/free-marketing-tools/sample-ecommerce-integration-and-automation-starter-stack?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022)

-= About ActiveCampaign =
+= ABOUT ACTIVECAMPAIGN =
-ActiveCampaign's category-defining Customer Experience Automation Platform (CXA) helps over [180,000 businesses](https://www.activecampaign.com/tomorrows-business?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022) in 170 countries meaningfully engage with their customers.
+ActiveCampaign's category-defining Customer Experience Automation Platform (CXA) helps over [180,000+ businesses](https://www.activecampaign.com/tomorrows-business?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022) in 170 countries meaningfully engage with their customers.
 The platform gives businesses of all sizes access to hundreds of pre-built automations that combine transactional email and email marketing, marketing automation and CRM for powerful segmentation and personalization across social, email, messaging, chat and text.
-Over 70% of ActiveCampaign's customers use its 880+ integrations including Microsoft, Shopify, Square, Facebook and Salesforce.
+Over 70% of ActiveCampaign's customers use its 900+ integrations including Microsoft, Shopify, Square, Facebook and Salesforce.
 ActiveCampaign scores higher in customer satisfaction than any other solution in Marketing Automation, CRM and E-Commerce Personalization on [G2.com](https://www.g2.com/products/activecampaign/reviews) and is the Top Rated Email Marketing Software on TrustRadius.
 Start a free trial at [ActiveCampaign.com](https://www.activecampaign.com/?utm_source=unpaid_syndication_website&utm_medium=referral&utm_campaign=woocommerce_listing_june_2022).

 == Installation ==

 = WooCommerce Compatibility =
-* Tested up to version: 6.8.2
+* Tested up to version: 7.1.0
 * Minimal version requirement: 3.6.0

 = Minimum Requirements =